cse110-sp25-group11/warmup-exercise/testing/swot.md

 ### Threats
 Our pair programming approach may become more difficult to use when we are working on more files and more complicated structures.

 <br><br>
+## CSS Team Analysis:
+### Strengths
+Mia and I (Alan) worked very well together and teammwork was very well done.
+We were able to communicate and work through different issues by meeting together outside of class to finish our part of the warmup.
+### Weaknesses
+We both don't have a lot of experience in CSS, therefore putting us at a huge disavantage, especially considering that lab 3 was not done prior to this warmup.
+### Opportunities
+Through both the labs, lectures, and online resources, we can understand CSS on a more profound level and therefore understand how to perform better in our project.
+### Threats
+There was a lot of misunderstanding from both ourselves and other groups about what CSS is able to do and what it can't.
+There should be more defined lines on what each team should do in the future.

+<br><br>
 ## Testing Team Analysis: